Frederick Reines: Early life

-Frederick Reines (פרידריך ריינס) was born in Paterson, New Jersey, one of four children of Gussie (גוססיע שאָהען רעינעס) and Israel Reines (ישראל ריין).
+Frederick Reines was born in Paterson, New Jersey, one of four children of Gussie and Israel Reines.
 His parents were Jewish emigrants from the same town in Russia, but only met in New York City, where they were later married.
 He had an older sister, Paula, who became a doctor, and two older brothers, David and William, who became lawyers.
 He said that his "early education was strongly influenced" by his studious siblings.
 He was the great-nephew of the Rabbi Yitzchak Yaacov Reines, the founder of Mizrachi, a religious Zionist movement.

 The family moved to Hillburn, New York, where his father ran the general store, and he spent much of his childhood.
 He was an Eagle Scout.
 Looking back, Reines said: "My early childhood memories center around this typical American country store and life in a small American town, including Independence Day July celebrations marked by fireworks and patriotic music played from a pavilion bandstand."

 Reines sang in a chorus, and as a soloist.
 For a time he considered the possibility of a singing career, and was instructed by a vocal coach from the Metropolitan Opera who provided lessons for free because the family did not have the money for them.
 The family later moved to North Bergen, New Jersey, residing on Kennedy Boulevard and 57th Street.
 Because North Bergen did not have a high school, he attended Union Hill High School in Union Hill, New Jersey (today Union City, New Jersey), from which he graduated in 1935.

 From an early age, Reines exhibited an interest in science, and liked creating and building things.
 He later recalled that: